gyuho/learn/src/paxos-etcd-vs-nakamoto-bitcoin-consensus.md

 }
 ```

 PoW mechanism serves two purposes in Bitcoin: (1) deter the sybil attack, as each mining node requires a signiﬁcant monetary investment to grind through the nonces for block creation, and (2) achieve distributed consensus when a miner expresses the acceptance of a new block by working on the next block creation.

 #### DoS (Denial of Service) attack

 An attacker may rapidly initiate a large number of transactions to flood the network and consume its storage.
 PoW rewards behaving miners, however, does not penalize the misbehaving miner.
 Instead the Bitcoin client implements its own protection mechanisms as [here](https://en.bitcoin.it/wiki/Weaknesses#Denial_of_Service_.28DoS.29_attacks).

+### Proof-of-Work, Proof-of-Stake

+*Proof-of-Work (PoW)* and *Proof-of-Stake (PoS)* are not consensus algorithms but sybil control mechanisms.
+PoW, by itself, is not a consensus mechanism.
+In order to achieve consensus, Bitcoin uses the longest chain selection rule.
+Likewise, PoS does not achieve consensus by itself.
+It has to be coupled with a consensus protocol, such as PBFT, or Tendermint/Cosmos, or Avalanche, in order to make decisions.
+PoW or PoS does not get you agreement, it only gets you rate limiting.

 ### Agreement in Nakamoto (continued)